Luis Marden: Background

 Born in Chelsea, Massachusetts, of Italian heritage, Marden went by the name Louis Paragallo while growing up in nearby Quincy.
 Marden was introduced to photography at a chemistry class while attending Quincy Senior High School.
 His interest was intense and lasting.
 In 1932, at the age of 19, he wrote a book called Color Photography with the Miniature Camera, which may be the first book ever published on 35mm color photography.

-Marden began his career at the WMEX radio station in Boston, where he had a photography program called Camera Club of the Air.
+Marden began his career at the WMEX radio station in the Boston area, where he had a photography program called Camera Club of the Air.
 On his station manager's recommendation, he changed his name to Luis Marden, his new surname a random selection from a phone book.
 He then worked as a freelance photographer for The Boston Herald.

 His expertise in color photography subsequently brought him to National Geographic magazine, where he was officially hired on July 23, 1934.
 The magazine prided itself on publishing quality color photography, and Marden was making good use of a lightweight Leica, which could hang from a single neck strap.
 Marden persuaded the magazine to see the benefits of using the small 35mm cameras loaded with the new Kodachrome film over the bulky cameras with tripods and glass plates that were being used by the magazine's photographers at the time.

 Marden's first assignment as a reporter was in the Yucatán Peninsula.
 After sailing on a tramp steamer, Marden explored the peninsula with a Model T Ford.
 He then acquired a mule.

 Marden died of complications from Parkinson's disease in Arlington, Virginia, at the age of 90.